bbc/VideoContext/test/cypress/README.md

 This will serve a HTML page and open the [Cypress GUI](https://www.cypress.io/features), where you can select to run all or individual specs.

-These tests will use the snapshots from the `<cypress dir>/snapshots/local` directory (see the "[GUI and headless mode produce different snapshots](#gui-and-headless-mode-produce-different-snapshots)" section for an explanation on why different snapshots are used).
+These tests will use the snapshots from the `<cypress dir>/snapshots/local` directory (see "[GUI and headless mode produce different snapshots](#gui-and-headless-mode-produce-different-snapshots)" for an explanation on why different snapshots are used).

 ## Debugging a test